JorgeRojo/slack-bitbucket-merge-control-chrome-extension/README.md

 ## Usage

-Once configured, the extension will periodically fetch messages from the specified channel.
+Once configured, the extension will receive messages in real-time from the specified channel.
 Click on the extension icon in your Chrome toolbar to open the popup and view the latest messages.
 On Bitbucket pull request pages, the merge button will be enabled or disabled based on the configured phrases in Slack messages.